Crédit Agricole, Go to Home page

 Crédit Agricole Egypt earlier announced to its clients that it took all necessary measures to support them, in compliance with the decisions of the Central Bank of Egypt, which include the postponement of loans and credit card due payments for a period of six months, as well as promoting digital transactions and raising awareness about the importance and accessibility of digital banking services to mitigate the risk of contracting the virus, out of keenness on the safety and comfort of our clients.”

-The bank also canceled fees on ATM withdrawals as well as on transfers in EGP, knowing that the transfer feature is available via the bank’s digital services, including mobile app, online and wallet, thus enabling clients, both retail and corporate, to execute their transfers remotely without the need to visit the bank branches.
+The bank also canceled fees on ATM withdrawals as well as on transfers in EGP, knowing that the transfer feature is available via the bank’s digital services, including mobile app, and online, thus enabling clients, both retail and corporate, to execute their transfers remotely without the need to visit the bank branches.
 Furthermore, the bank reinforced its disinfection procedures and placed signs indicating social distancing tips inside branches and at ATMs.